Coulommiers is a Cow Cheese from Coulommiers in the Champagne-Ardenne region of France.

 A soft and fruity red wine like Merlot can be a surprisingly good match for Coulommiers.
 Merlot's ripe plum and cherry flavors, along with its smooth tannins, complements the cheese's creamy texture and enhance its flavors.

-Soft Cheeses also pair well with white dessert wines:
+Soft Cheeses can also pair well with white dessert wines:

 Enjoy your wine and cheese tasting with fruits nuts and bread!